• Nutrient Facility

 • Themes

 benefiting from the developments.
 Find out more Sea Climate Arctic Antarctic North Sea Ocean Acidification Our planet’s oceans absorb tremendous amounts of carbon dioxide.
-Instead of causing atmospheric temperatures [...] planet.
+Instead of causing atmospheric temperatures [...] change.
 Find out more Ice Climate Sea Arctic Antarctic Sea Ice Broad expanses of the Arctic Ocean and the Southern Ocean in the Antarctic are covered in sea ice.
 The ice plays a vital role in our climate system [...] greenhouse gas dissolves in the water.
 But this service provided by the oceans comes at a price.
 The more greenhouse gas the oceans remove from the atmosphere, the more acidic their waters become.
 Find out

 • NMR laboratory